rahulnegi20/tdict/README.md

 This script uses unofficial Google-Dictionary api (https://github.com/meetDeveloper/googleDictionaryAPI)

-Open for improvements/contributions!, issues and feature requests!
+## Open for improvements/contributions!, issues and feature requests!

+## I could use some help over :

+- Adding steps on README.md to use the script globally(from anylocation) in Windows.
+- Better Text Formatitng and design of the output.

+Thanks : )